EvoMesh: Adaptive Physical Simulation with Hierarchical Graph Evolutions: Model Implementation

 \section{Model Implementation}

-We list model configurations of different physical systems below. \begin{itemize}[leftmargin=*] \item Edge offsets. $X$ and $x$ stand for the mesh-space and world-space position.
-For an Eulerian system, only mesh position is used for $\mathbf{e}_{ij}$, while for a Lagrangian system, both mesh-space and world space position are used.
+We present model configurations of different physical systems below: \begin{itemize}[leftmargin=*] \item \textbf{Edge offsets.} $X$ and $x$ stand for the mesh-space and world-space position.
+For an Eulerian system, only mesh position is used for $\mathbf{e}_{ij}$, while for a Lagrangian system, both mesh-space and world-space positions are used.
 The edge offsets are directly used as low-dimensional input to the edge update function $\phi^e$.
-This means that these features are concatenated together and fed directly into $\phi^e$ without first passing through an MLP or other encoding process to transform them into a higher-dimensional representation. \item Input and target of the physical term of node $v_i$. $v$ is the velocity, $\rho$ is the density, $P$ is the absolute pressure, and the dot $\dot{a} = a_{t+1} - a_t$ stands for temporal change for a variable $a$. $\dot{n}$ stands for the node type of $v_i$.
+These features are concatenated and fed into $\phi^e$ without any transformation through an MLP or other encoding processes to generate a higher-dimensional representation. \item \textbf{Input and target of the physical term of node $v_i$.} $v$ is the velocity, $\rho$ is the density, $P$ is the absolute pressure, and the dot $\dot{a} = a_{t+1} - a_t$ stands for temporal change for a variable $a$. ${n}$ stands for the node type of $v_i$.
 Random Gaussian noise is added to the node input features to enhance robustness during training~\citep{pfaff2021learning, sanchez2020learning, cao2023efficient}.
 All the variables involved are normalized to zero-mean and unit variance via preprocessing.
 The preprocessed physical term is fed to the encoder to transform it into a high-dimensional representation. \end{itemize}

 The encoder, decoder, node update function $\phi^v$, and edge update function $\phi^e$ all utilize two-layer MLPs with ReLU activation and a hidden size of $128$.
 Similarly, the importance weight network $\phi^w$ in AMP is implemented using a two-layer MLP.
 LayerNorm is applied to the MLP outputs, except for the decoder and the importance weight network.
 We set $K = 2$ for edge enhancement, which is aligned with the setting of BSMS-GNN~\citep{cao2023efficient}.
 In the Gumbel-Softmax for differentiable node selection, temperature annealing decreases the temperature from $5$ to $0.1$ using a decay factor of $\gamma = 0.999$, encouraging exploration of hierarchies while gradually refining their selection to ensure stability. \model{} is trained with Adam optimizer, using an exponential learning rate decay from $10^{-4}$ to $10^{-6}$.
 All experiments are conducted using 4 Nvidia RTX 3090.
 We mainly build \model{} based on the released code of BSMS-GNN~\citep{cao2023efficient}.